IEX'S exchange plan stirs U.S. stocks queue jumping argument

 When asked about regulators’ fears of potential abuse of broker priority, Trudeau said the trading venue monitors closely for that.

 IEX has dealt with other issues that appear to give an unfair advantage to some traders over others.
-To avoid high frequency trading firms from gaining an advantage over others because of their speed, for example, IEX has added electronic “speed bumps” to its marketplace and has only four order types, compared to hundreds on some other exchanges.
+To avoid high-frequency trading firms gaining an advantage over others because of their speed, for example, IEX has added electronic “speed bumps” to its marketplace and has only four order types, compared to hundreds on some other exchanges.

 Proponents of the move also point to Canada, which has had broker priority on exchanges for years.
 Several industry executives cited that as a major reason why the Canadian market has seen much less fragmentation and managed to restrict the growth of dark pools.
 Dark pools have less than 5 percent of stock volume in Canada.